Constitution of Penang: Part IV

-Part 4 includes articles 34 to 37, and pertains to General Provisions, such as the impartial treatment of the state government's employees, as well as the amendment, interpretation and reprinting of the Constitution.
+Part 4 includes five articles; article 34 to 37, and pertains to General Provisions, such as the impartial treatment of the state government's employees, as well as the amendment, interpretation and reprinting of the Constitution.

 Part V

-Part 5, which contains articles 38 to 42, pertains to Transitional Provisions which took effect upon the independence of the Federation of Malaya in 1957.
+Part 5, which contains five articles; article 38 to 42, pertains to Transitional Provisions which took effect upon the independence of the Federation of Malaya in 1957.
 Among the issues addressed within Part 5 are the appointment of the first Governor of Penang, the proceedings of the state government during a specified transition period and the transfer of officers.